devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-11-26/assignment.md

 Try the programs in https://github.com/devnull-cz/unix-linux-prog-in-c-src/tree/master/tcp

+- how does the TCP handshake look like ?
+  - why there is a handshake at all ?
 - what happens "on the wire" with established TCP connection if a client process with established connection is terminated ?
   - RST or FIN ?
 - what happens if server writes to a socket that is associated with client that has disconnected in the mean time ?